oblivia-simplex/Narrativity/2_amnasan.md

-see it painted within a finished building---which is just as well in that the finished vision will not include the heavy, galvanized air-tunnel, physically hoisted in a dusty, gutted building, a richer physical experience than keying words into a computer as I\'m doing now.
+see it painted within a finished building---which is just as well in that the finished vision will not include the heavy, galvanized air-tunnel, physically hoisted in a dusty, gutted building, a richer physical experience than keying words into a computer as I'm doing now.

 One benefit of this work, an unexpected one considering that it would